 First-rate cities include Rockville, Bethesda, Towson, Columbia

-The Old Line State has many attractive reasons why residents enjoy life there, and here are 10 top communities:
+The Old Line State has many attractive reasons why residents enjoy life there.
+Here are 10 top communities to consider in Maryland.

 At the core of the Interstate 270 Technology Corridor is Rockville, which houses many biotechnology and software companies along with federal government agencies.
 Quality of life amenities include regional shopping centers, numerous college and university campuses, and Adventist HealthCare.
 Rockville also features one of the largest Chinese communities in Maryland.